Why Brass is Good for Machining?

 Plus, it’s a strong, durable and weather-resistant alloy that offers a variety of plating and finishing options.

 Brass is one of the most widely used and versatile materials to work with.

 It machines easily and with very few problems, so the machines can run all night, outside working hours and without supervision.

 Brass causes very little or no tool wear, which means the machine tools last longer and need to be replaced less frequently.

 The best all-round brass grade is CZ121.
 It falls into the alpha/beta category, which is the harder and stronger of the two varieties.

 The addition of a small percentage of lead makes it ideal for machining.
 This is because the lead’s softer particles make it more resistant to chipping during the machining process.

-CZ121 is the grade of brass APT uses for machining sophisticated security devices, like multipoint locks.
+CZ121 is the grade of brass APT uses for machining sophisticated lock components, like multipoint locks.

 Do you need brass turned components?

 APT is a brass parts manufacturer, specialising in brass turned parts for a range of applications.